-Better IoT (formerly known as The Open Internet of Things Certification Mark) is a community-led effort to make a free, accessible, open assessment tool aimed at startups and SMEs to help them design better connected products (internet of things).
+Better IoT (formerly known as #iotmark and a continuation of the 2012 Open Internet of Things Assembly) is a community-led effort to make a free, accessible, open assessment tool aimed at startups and SMEs to help them design better connected products (internet of things).

 We have developed the tool based on principles that we think address some of the most pressing issues in the early stages of development: privacy, openness, interoperability, lifecycle, permissions, transparence, data governance and security.

 These sound technical but they have an impact on business models, customer support, end of life care, customer experience and more and are are important to consider in the early stages of a business.

 Why are we working on this?

 Badly designed connected products have a negative impact on consumers, at different levels: